codegirls/materials/pixl-1.md

 ---
+title: More pixling
+next: pixl-2.html
 updated: 2014-01-28
-next: pixl-2.md
+layout: section
 ---

-# hello, JavaScript!
+# More pixling

 today we're going to write some JavaScript. we will continue using [pixl](http://pixl.papill0n.org), but instead of clicking around to